 Sally wisely cautions people that if they use weights (like a weighted pack), be sure to keep the BPM of the music less than 120 and strictly limit any complicated choreography like hop-turns, etc…that will put a lot of stress on their knees if done with weight.
 This can’t be stressed enough; you want to help prepare your knees, not destroy them!

 My recommendation is that you start out by exercising at your aerobic heart rate for fifteen minutes without any weight on your back.
 Work up to thirty minutes, and just when you start feeling a little cocky because it’s getting pretty easy, put on a pack with some weight in it.
 Start out carrying just a few pounds, maybe five to ten pounds.
 Gradually add enough weight until it is equivalent to what you’ll be carrying in the Canyon; usually about 25 – 35 pounds.
-I would recommend adding the weight in five pound increments.
+I would recommend adding the weight in five-pound increments.
 I guarantee that you won’t feel cocky for long!
-Training with weight will greatly improve your fitness level for a backpack trip, and the one thing most people don’t even think about!
+Training with weight will greatly improve your fitness level for a backpacking trip, and the one thing most people don’t even think about!

 As with any exercise regimen, check with your doctor first to make sure it’s appropriate for you.
 Be smart; don’t try too much at one time.
 Work up to it gradually—but keep at it.
 I’m sure most people have started an exercise program but bit off more than they could chew at first, making you too sore to keep it up.
 The program is then abandoned.
 Don’t get yourself into this rut.
 Your muscles will thank you on your hike!